-YT Explorer
+ANALYZE Explorer

-The YT Explorer view can be used to navigate over traces and artifacts in a tree view.
+The ANALYZE Explorer view can be used to navigate over traces and artifacts in a tree view.
 It also provides access to several traceability functions, like filtering and reporting over its menu.
 Expanding the tree shows the artifacts related to the traces.
 The tree is pruned in order to avoid cycles.
 A double-click on an artifact shows that artifact in its origin editor.
-By default, YT Explorer displays only linked artifacts, but it can be configured to also display unlinked ones.
+By default, ANALYZE Explorer displays only linked artifacts, but it can be configured to also display unlinked ones.

 Please note: For performances reasons, the Select All action ([Ctrl]+A) will not select the entire tree if the number of expanded elements is too high.
 The exact behavior of this action is undetermined in this case.
 The only guarantee is that this action will select all items currently visible (on screen), plus a few more.
 The same goes for multi-selection via [Shift]+click or [Ctrl]+click, which might not select the entire range of elements if there are too many elements.